 This step ensures that the content you generate is compressed before it is sent.
 The logic is very simple, it takes much less time to compress and decompress content rather than transferring large pieces of content.
 This is something which can also be done easily in Joomla 3 with the following:

 System > Global Configuration > Server

 (If you are looking for a full document on how to enable GZip compression on WordPress, please refer to this article on CollectiveRay)

 Extensions > Plugin Manager, search for Cache and enable the System - Cache plugin.
-You can also exclude certain menu items that need to be uncached, or go to the Basic Options of the plugin and exclude specific URLs that you'd want to remain uncached.
+You can also exclude certain menu items that need to be uncached, or go to the Advanced Options of the plugin and exclude specific URLs that you'd want to remain uncached.

 Header set Cache-Control "max-age=2592000, public"

 Header set Cache-Control "max-age=29030400, public"

 You might also choose to cache less or more file types, but the above are the most common static files which can and should be cached.

 For those of you working with WordPress, we've created an extensive guide on how to do leverage browser caching with or without a plugin on this guide on CollectiveRay.